-LAS VEGAS — A mixed martial arts fighter who legally changed his name to War Machine pleaded not guilty on Thursday to charges that could get him life in a Nevada prison without parole for allegedly trying to kill his pornography actress ex-girlfriend and her friend in Las Vegas.
+LAS VEGAS — Probation was revoked Tuesday on a prior felony conviction against former mixed martial arts fighter War Machine, who awaits trial on separate charges that could get him life in prison without parole for allegedly trying to kill his pornography actress ex-girlfriend and her friend in the woman's Las Vegas home.

-Jonathan Paul Koppenhaver, 33, spoke during his brief arraignment in Nevada state court to acknowledge that he understood the 34 felony charges against him, and to enter his plea.
-Charges include attempted murder, kidnapping, sexual assault, and attempted sexual assault, battery, strangulation and coercion.
+Koppenhaver, 33, faces trial Feb.
+17 in that case, after pleading not guilty last month to 34 felony charges including attempted murder, kidnapping, sexual assault, attempted sexual assault, battery, strangulation and coercion.

 The Associated Press usually doesn't identify alleged victims of sexual assault, but Mack agreed to let her name be made public.

-Thomas testified that Koppenhaver broke his nose and dislocated his shoulder before Koppenhaver allowed him to leave the house with a warning that if he went to the police, Koppenhaver would hurt him.
+Her friend, Corey Thomas, testified that Koppenhaver broke his nose and dislocated his shoulder before allowing him to leave Mack's house with a warning that if he went to the police, Koppenhaver would hurt him.

-Koppenhaver, who made his Ultimate Fighting Championship debut in 2007, had a 14-5 record as a welterweight.
-He was dropped by his fight promoter, Bellator MMA, after Mack's accusations became public.
+Koppenhaver changed his name after making his Ultimate Fighting Championship debut in 2007.
+He had a 14-5 record as a welterweight before being dropped by his fight promoter, Bellator MMA, after Mack's accusations became public.